rosafilgueira/Spark_EDDIE_TextMining/README.md

 ## Spark Master, Workers and Driver nodes

-Once you have running your Spark cluster (your PBS job has been accepted and you have the resoureces available), you can check which nodes have been asigned as master, worker(s) and driver using the information stored in *master.log*, *worker.log*, and *driver.log* files (under *bash_scripts* directory).
+Once you have running your Spark cluster (your SGE job has been accepted and you have the resoureces available), you can check which nodes have been asigned as master, worker(s) and driver using the information stored in *master.log*, *worker.log*, and *driver.log* files (under *bash_scripts* directory).

 Remember that if you used *sparkcluster.job*, you wont have a driver, therefore the *driver.log* wont exit.